 Plan for income uncertainty

-A big difference between being self-employed and being an employee is your source of income.
-Consider the following:
+A big difference between being self-employed and being an

 - Employees can generally count on regular, fixed paychecks.
 As a new small business owner, you'll be paid only when and if the business generates enough money.